thaysmartinez/odin-rock-paper-scissors/README.md

 - Loops:
   - Do While loop: prompt the user for their choice n times until the correct spelling of _rock_, _paper_ and _scissors_ is given
   - For loop: to run 5 rounds of the game by prompting the user for their choice each time
-- String functions: `toLowerCase()` make the user's input case-insensitive
+- String functions: `toLowerCase()` make user's input case-insensitive
+- Conditionals:
-- If...Else statements: to check who wins the round (and the game) based on any combination of _rock_, _paper_ and _scissors_
+  - Switch statement: to check who wins the round based on any combination of _rock_, _paper_ and _scissors_
+  - If...Else statements: to check who wins the game
 - Template literals: to log on the console each intermediate result and the final result of the game

 ## Struggles

 I tried to use `switch` statement instead of `If...
 Else`, but the program returned incorrect values.
-After a close look at my code, I noticed was using bitwise operator `&` instead of the binary logic operator `&&` in the `case` clause.
-It was quite hard to discover as it doesn't generate a `SyntaxError`.
-A small and silly mistake that took a good while to solve and a lot of brain power.
+After a closer look at my code, I noticed I was using **Bitwise AND** operator `&` instead of the **Binary Logic** operator `&&` in the `case` clause.
+It was quite hard to discover as it didn't generate a `SyntaxError` message.
+A small and silly mistake that took a good while and a lot of brain power to solve.

+## Final Thoughts

+In this very first stage of the game, I could practice the fundamentals of JavaScript.
+It's solely developed for browser console output.
+Next step is to transfer the gameplay to the browser window instead, appling HTML and CSS to improve the player experience.